snowplow/snowplow/docs/04_selfhosting_snowplow.md

 This guide takes you through the process for self-hosting SnowPlow.
 There are two distinct aspects to self-hosting:

-1. **Self-hosting the S3 pixel** - so that the tracking pixel is served from your Amazon S3 account, rather than the SnowPlow team's account
+1. **Self-hosting the tracking pixel** - the tracking pixel is served from your Amazon CloudFront distribution, rather than the SnowPlow team's
-2. **Self-hosting snowplow.js** - so that the SnowPlow JavaScript is hosted and served by your web server(s)
+2. **Self-hosting snowplow.js** - the SnowPlow JavaScript is hosted and served by your web server(s)

 SnowPlow makes it easy for you to self-host either the S3 pixel or `snowplow.js`, or both.
 We look at each in turn below - but first please make sure that you have read and understood [Integrating `snowplow.js` into your site] [integrating] - the below will make little sense without.